School Science Lessons

 Group 2.
 Chard, spinach beet, leafy vegetable

 Group 4.
-Beetroot, garden beet, root vegetable
+Beetroot, garden beet, common root vegetable

 Group 5.
 Mangelwurzel, fodder crop